dnmfarrell/perltricks-static/content/article/simple--secure-backups-with-perl.md

     Options:

-        --destination -d  destination directory to save the encrypted archive to --files       -f  filepath to a text file of filepaths to backup --ignore      -i  filepath to a text file of glob patterns to ignore --limit       -l  limit number of stasis backups to keep in destination directory (optional) --passphrase      passphrase to use
+      --destination -de destination directory to save the encrypted archive to --days        -da only create an archive if one doesn't exist within this many days (optional) --files       -f  filepath to a text file of filepaths to backup --ignore      -i  filepath to a text file of glob patterns to ignore (optional) --limit       -l  limit number of stasis backups to keep in destination directory (optional) --passphrase      passphrase to use
-        --passfile        filepath to a textfile containing the password to use --referrer    -r  name of the gpg key to use (instead of a passphrase or passfile) --temp        -t  temp directory path, uses /tmp by default --verbose     -v  verbose, print progress statements
+      --passfile        filepath to a textfile containing the password to use --referrer    -r  name of the gpg key to use (instead of a passphrase or passfile) --temp        -t  temp directory path, uses /tmp by default --verbose     -v  verbose, print progress statements (optional) --help        -h  print this documentation (optional)

-        --help        -h  print this documentation
+**Updated**:*Added new section covering --days options, removed scripting section 2016-04-02*